PowerFit Elite Review: A Detailed Look

 Alternatively, you can purchase the PowerFit outright for $199.96, and the company will waive the shipping cost and 30-day trial fee for a savings of $35.

-Regardless of your payment plan, all PowerFit orders are covered by a 60-day return period.
-This period starts on the day you receive your order, and you can contact customer service at firstname.lastname@example.org or at (973) 287-5112 to receive a return merchandise authorization number and start the refund process.
+All PowerFit orders are covered by a 60-day return period.
+This period starts on the day you receive your order, and you can contact customer service to receive a return merchandise authorization number and start the refund process.

 Once accepted, you’ll receive a full refund, minus any shipping fees associated with the delivery and return.